rbms-bsc/DCRMR/_pages/Title/Parallel-title-proper.md

 <a name="1.215.2.1">1.215.2.1</a> A nomen that is a title proper in another language or script.

-## 1.215.31 Order and source of parallel titles proper
+## 1.215.31 General rule

-<a name="1.215.31.1">1.215.31.1</a> Transcribe parallel titles proper in the order indicated by their sequence on, or by the layout of, the title page.
+<a name="1.215.31.1">1.215.31.1</a> Transcribe Parallel titles proper in the form and order in which they are presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/general-rules/Transcription/#0.4.94.05)).
+Transcribe Parallel titles proper according to the instructions for [Title proper](/title/Title-proper/).

 >**Example:**
 >Title proper: <CITE>Il mercurio italico, o sia, Ragguaglio generale intorno alla letterature, belle arti, utili scoperte, ec. di tutta l'Italia</CITE>